notifi-network/notifi-network.github.io/docs/alert-trigger/node-client/index.md

 # createTenantUser

 This creates a tenant user for the platform.
-Here is a sample script:
+Below is a sample script.
 The walletPublicKey has to be an id that doesn't exist already.

 ```